zjhillman/ros2_voice_control/README.md

 The voice controller uses two nodes to run:
 &emsp;voice_detector - run pocketsphinx, get voice commands as strings and publish to topic
-&emsp;voice_reporter - list to voice_detector's topic and publish to '/cmd_vel'
+&emsp;voice_reporter - listens to voice_detector's topic and publish to '/cmd_vel'

 In one terminal, run
 ```